Dissident shareholders want access to BofA meeting

-(Reuters) - An activist group is urging Bank of America Corp (BAC.N) to allow all shareholders to enter next week’s annual meeting, after Wells Fargo & Co (WFC.N) excluded attendees who disagreed with the bank’s business practices.
+(Reuters) - An activist group is urging Bank of America Corp (BAC.N) to allow all shareholders to enter next week’s annual meeting after it says Wells Fargo & Co (WFC.N) excluded attendees who disagreed with the bank’s business practices.

 The group, called 99% Power, sent a letter on Monday to Bank of America Chief Executive Brian Moynihan asking to meet with him by Friday May 4 to ensure the meeting room is large enough and that shareholders are allowed to designate a proxy to attend on their behalf.
-The activists said they will have legal and citizen rights observers on hand for the meeting, on May 9 in Charlotte, North Carolina, site of Bank of America’s headquarters.
+The activists said they will have legal and citizen rights observers on hand for the May 9 meeting in Bank of America’s hometown of Charlotte, North Carolina.

 “It is vital that legitimate shareholder rights be respected,” leaders of the group wrote in the letter to Moynihan.